relab/iago/README.md

 # Iago

-Iago (Infrastructure as Code) is an software deployment framework.
+Iago (Infrastructure as Code) is a lightweight software deployment framework.
-Iago scripts are written in Go.
+Iago scripts are written in Go and compiled into a single binary.
-This means that Iago scripts can be compiled into a simple binary with no dependencies.
+It supports executing tasks concurrently across multiple hosts, such as uploading and downloading files, running commands, and managing services.

 ## Basic API